NethServer/docs/administrator-manual/en/backup.rst

 =================

 The system is restored in two phases: configuration first, then data.
-Right after configuration restore, the system is ready to be used if proper packages are installed.
+Right after configuration restore, the system is ready to be used if the proper packages are installed.
-You can install additional packages before or after restore.
+You can install additional packages before or after the restore.
-For example, if mail-server is installed, the system can send and receive mails.
+For example, if the mail-server is installed, the system can send and receive mails.

 Other restored configurations: